-- recall as the sum of character lenghts of all spans in R linked to nuggets, divided by the total sum of span lengths in the responses for T in all submitted runs. - precision as the number of characters that belong to at least one span linked to a nugget, divided by the total character length of the system's response.
+- precision as the number of characters that belong to at least one annotated span, divided by the total character length of the system's response.

-Note that the evaluation measures described above differ slightly from the measures originally proposed in the task description.
-The original measures were based on the fact that spans are linked to nuggets by assessors: as described in section 2, different spans linked to one nugget are assumed to bear approximately the same factual content.
+Note that the evaluation measures described above differ slightly from the measures originally proposed in the task description.2 The original measures were based on the fact that spans are linked to nuggets by assessors: as described in section 2, different spans linked to one nugget are assumed to bear approximately the same factual content.
 Then, in addition to character-based measures above, a nugget-based recall can be defined based on the number of nuggets (rather than lengths of character spans) found by a system.
 However, an analysis of the assessments showed that some assessors used nuggets in a way not intended by the assessment guidelines: namely, to group related rather than synonymous character spans.
 We believe that this misinterpretation of the assessment guidelines indicates that the guidelines are overly complicated and need to be simplified in future edition of the task.
 As a consequence, we did not use nugget-based measures for evaluation.